|See if you qualify & create account!|

 There shall be a presumption, affecting the burden of proof, that joint custody is in the best interests of a minor child where the parents have agreed to an award of joint custody or so agree in open court at a hearing for the purpose of determining the custody of the minor child or children of the marriage.
 If the court declines to enter an order awarding joint custody, the court shall state in its decision the reasons for denial of an award of joint custody.
 (Connecticut General Statutes - Title 46b - Chapter 56 and 84)

 Determining Child Support: The basis for determining a monthly support amount is best achieved by referring to the Connecticut child support worksheet.
 The worksheet utilizes the child support guidelines that are defined by state law.
 The court will use this same worksheet as a building block for determining the support obligation, that is if you and your spouse are unable to come to an agreement on this issue.

 In determining whether a child is in need of maintenance and, if in need, the respective abilities of the parents to provide such maintenance and the amount thereof, the court shall consider the age, health, station, occupation, earning capacity, amount and sources of income, estate, vocational skills and employability of each of the parents, and the age, health, station, occupation, educational status and expectation, amount and sources of income, vocational skills, employability, estate and needs of the child.
 (Connecticut General Statutes - Title 46b - Chapter 84)

-Copyright Notice: These Connecticut divorce laws above are copyrighted by Divorce Source, Inc. This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
+Copyright Notice: These Connecticut divorce laws above are copyrighted by 3 Step Solutions, LLC.
+This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
 Violation of this copyright notice may result in immediate legal action.